Updated: Jul 21

 What are the ingredients in the bag?

-The material inside of the bag is a SporeShift proprietary blend of organic carbon-rich material and locally-sourced, organic, mushroom nutrient-mix.
+The material inside of the bag is a SporeShift proprietary blend of carbon-rich material and locally-sourced, mushroom nutrient-mix.
 It is a matrix of rapid-break-down nutritional food, and a slower decomposing carbon-rich food source for the mushroom.
 This mix gives a large burst of early CO² release followed by a slower longer release.
 The carbon matrix is sterilised and then our in-house CO² producing culture is added.

 Is the CO² produced bad for the environment?